How Do I Represent Myself in a Nevada Criminal Case?

 Facing criminal charges in Nevada can be scary.
 But you don’t have to fight them alone.

-- See, e.g., the recent Nevada Supreme Court holding in Harris v.
+- See, for example, the recent Nevada Supreme Court holding in Harris v.
 Nevada (December 2016) Case No. 65377, in which the court overturned a conviction for rape and robbery after the trial court refused to let the accused defend himself on this basis.